 |Home||About Christina||Thesis Abstract||Technical Assignment||Thesis Research||Thesis Proposal||Presentation||Reflection||e-Studio|

-The production building will be redesigned as a reinforced concrete structure.
-There is a possibility a concrete moment frame could have been cheaper using the assumptions previously stated in the technical reports.
-The floor system explored in the redesign will be a one way slab joist system.
-This system will then be compared to a second redesign consisting of a composite steel moment frame structure that is similar to the current design.
-Comparing these two systems will help determine whether steel or concrete would be a more effective solution given the design assumptions used for this report.
-In order to compare accurately a steel building with a concrete building I will optimize the steel design according to the same assumptions used for the concrete building.
+The production building was redesigned as a reinforced concrete structure.
+The floor system explored in the redesign was a one way slab joist system.
+This system was compared to a second redesign consisting of a composite steel moment frame structure that is similar to the current design.
+Comparing these two systems helped determine whether steel or concrete would be a more effective solution given the design assumptions used for this report.

 |Penn State University • Architectural Engineering • AE Computers Labs • Senior Thesis Main Page • Contact Me|